MulSKIPS/MulSKIPS/examples/README.txt

 ex3.
 How to run a MulSKIPS simulation of ultra-fast Si melting ex4.
 How to run a MulSKIPS simulation of a Si laser annealing process (This is also based on MulSKIPS IO interface to CAD and FENICS) ex5.
-How to run a a MulSKIPS simulation of CVD SiNW growth starting from a MSH file and exporting the final surface atoms ex6.
+How to run a a MulSKIPS simulation of CVD SiNW (FDSOI) growth starting from a MSH file and exporting the final surface atoms ex6.
 How to analyze the results of MulSKIPS ex7.
 How to setup a process calibration in MulSKIPS